Exercise and Fitness as You Age

 The whole-body benefits of exercise for older adults

 As you age, regular exercise is more important than ever to your body and mind.
+It’s not just about adding years to your life, but adding life to your years.

 Physical health benefits of exercise and fitness for older adults